MicrosoftDocs/dynamics-365-fraud-protection/content/how-ap-works.md

 search.audienceType:
   - Admin
   - IT Pro
-title: Account protection overview
+title: How account protection works
 ---

-# Account protection overview
+# How account protection works

 This article describes how Microsoft Dynamics 365 Fraud Protection account protection works.